 And after all, haven’t we legitimately earned the right to whine?

 Dr. Barbara Keddy agrees, writing on her excellent blog about women and fibromyalgia.
 She cites a support group of Toronto women who get together regularly, for example, not to discuss their shared illness, but wellness only.
-Dr. Keddy, who has lived with the daily pain of fibromyalgia for over 40 years, writes:
+Dr. Keddy, who has not only lived with the daily pain of fibromyalgia for 50 years but is also a heart attack survivor, writes:

 I’m not saying we can’t have the occasional mini-meltdown that every heart patient is entitled to now and then.
 I’m talking about drowning in the deliciously seductive but self-absorbed, pity-party world view that says: